C-LAEF/claef_1k_doc/docs/Logs.md

 title: Changes in C-LAEF 1k suite
 nav_order: 8
 ---
+### 26.02.2026 06 UTC
+- End of technical test period.
+Back to a setup with 2 ctrl members, rest short members.

 ### 17.02.2026 09 UTC
 - Start of technical test period.
 System was updated including long ctrl runs to replace some members, optimized facat and some minor fixes.